- Download Keto Paleo Food List

 While some of these symptoms might be because you’re in full withdrawal from carbohydrates, they’re often caused by insufficient dietary fat and out-of-balance electrolytes.

 So make sure you drink enough liquids and increase your intake of healthy fats and electrolytes.
 One way of doing that is by eating a lot of avocados (which are high in potassium and magnesium), and by generously using a high-quality salt.
-You can also drink bone broth (which has plenty of sodium), or you can use a keto supplement (which are especially helpful when you’re traveling).
+You can also drink bone broth (which has plenty of sodium).

 2. Excessive Urination (at Night)